vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/create-site-project/index.md

 ### Customization

-Below are ways to customize the theme in term of adding some extra lines of code.
+Below are ways to customize the theme in terms of adding some extra lines of code.
 However, this method is quite easy even for beginners who have known some of CSS and JS.

 #### Extra assets

-[Additional assets](https://squidfunk.github.io/mkdocs-material/customization/#adding-assets) can be used to add user's stylesheets and javascript files.
+[Additional assets](https://squidfunk.github.io/mkdocs-material/customization/#adding-assets) can be used to add user's stylesheets and JavaScript files.
 Those file should be added to the `docs` directory as below structure:

 ``` md hl_lines="4 5"
 .